NoxTheCubeman/Arctenox-s-AI-Image-Generator/README.md

 ## Prerequisites

 - Node.js
-- A Google Gemini API Key

 ## How It Works

-This application runs entirely in your browser.
-To use it, you must provide your own Google Gemini API key.
-The key is stored securely in your browser's local storage and is never sent to any server other than the official Google AI API endpoints.
+This application runs entirely in your browser and connects to the Google Gemini API.
+It requires a pre-configured API key to be available as an environment variable (`API_KEY`) during the build process.
+The application is designed to be deployed to a static hosting service where this key is securely provided.

 ## Running Locally